companieshouse/test-data-generator/README.md

   - `postal_delivery`: The boolean value for certificate postal delivery.
 Default value is false.
   - `user_id`: The user id who logged in to order a certificate.

-  - An usage example looks like this: `{"company_name" : "ACME Company", "company_number" : "KA000034", "description" : "certificate for company", "description_identifier" : "certificate", "description_company_number" : "KA000034", "description_certificate" : "certificate for company KA000034", "item_options" : { "certificate_type" : "incorporation-with-all-name-changes", "delivery_timescale" : "standard", "include_email_copy" : true, "company_type" : "ltd", "company_status" : "active" }, "kind" : "item#certificate", "quantity" : 1, "user_id" : "RYCWjabPzgLvwBdlLmuhPsSpfkZ"}`
+  - A usage example looks like this: `{"company_name" : "ACME Company", "company_number" : "KA000034", "description" : "certificate for company", "description_identifier" : "certificate", "description_company_number" : "KA000034", "description_certificate" : "certificate for company KA000034", "item_options" : { "certificate_type" : "incorporation-with-all-name-changes", "delivery_timescale" : "standard", "include_email_copy" : true, "company_type" : "ltd", "company_status" : "active" }, "kind" : "item#certificate", "quantity" : 1, "user_id" : "RYCWjabPzgLvwBdlLmuhPsSpfkZ"}`
 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/certificates/{id}` will delete the test certificate.

+#### Retrieving, Updating and Deleting Account Penalties

+- GET: Sending a GET request to retrieve the Account Penalties `{Base URL}/test-data/penalties`.
+The request body must include mandatory `companyCode` and `customer_code`.
+  - `company_code`: The Company Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.
+  - `customer_code`: The Customer Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.

+  A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678"}`
+- GET: Sending a GET request to retrieve the Account Penalties for a specific Penalty `{Base URL}/test-data/penalties/{penaltyRef}` will get an Account Penalties entry with only the requested penalty being returned in the data object.
+The request body must include mandatory `companyCode` and `customer_code`.
+  - `company_code`: The Company Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.
+  - `customer_code`: The Customer Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.

+  A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678"}`
+- PUT: Sending a PUT request to update Account Penalties for a specific Penalty `{Base URL}/test-data/penalties/{penaltyRef}` will update an Account Penalties entry.
+The request body must include mandatory `companyCode` and `customer_code`, and optional `createdAt`, `closedAt`, `isPaid`, `amount` and `outstandingAMount` parameters.
+  - `company_code`: The Company Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.
+  - `customer_code`: The Customer Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.
+  - `created_at`: The Created At date of the Penalty being updated in the Account Penalties data in the account_penalties db collection.
+This cannot be set to null.
+This is optional.
+  - `closed_at`: The Closed At date of the Penalty being updated in the Account Penalties data in the account_penalties db collection.
+This is optional.
+  - `is_paid`: The Is Paid flag of the Penalty being updated in the Account Penalties data in the account_penalties db collection.
+This is optional.
+  - `amount`: The Amount of the Penalty being updated in the Account Penalties data in the account_penalties db collection.
+This is optional.
+  - `outstanding_amount`: The Amount of the Penalty being updated in the Account Penalties data in the account_penalties db collection.
+This is optional.

+  A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678", "created_at": "2026-06-07T14:04:23.512Z", "closed_at": "2026-06-07T14:04:23.512Z", "is_paid": true, "amount": 50, "outstanding_amount": 0}`
+- DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/penalties` will delete the `Account Penalties`. `companyCode` and `companyCode` are required.
+  - `company_code`: The Company Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.
+  - `customer_code`: The Customer Code of the Account Penalties entry in the account_penalties db collection.
+This is mandatory.

+  A usage example looks like this: `{"company_code": "LP", "customer_code": "12345678"}`

 ## Environment Variables
 The supported environmental variables have been categorised by use case and are as follows.